hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Lists all the ports that are associated with the account.
+Lists all the ports associated with the account.
 The list begins with identifier and contains name, network identifier, fixed IPs, MAC address, status, admin state, device identifier, and device owner.
-Optionally, you can filter the list by specifying name or ID.
+Optionally, specify name or ID to filter the list.

 ###Examples
 List all ports: